 OHP 1450 is the one often used in many oral health programmes.
 It is very mild mint with a family level of fluoride.
-Children who are sensitive to foaming ingredients (Sodium Lauryl Sulphate SLS) should try OraNurse toothpaste.
+Anyone sensitive to foaming ingredients (Sodium Lauryl Sulphate SLS) should try OraNurse toothpaste.
 OraNurse was originally developed for use by autistic children.
 It now comes in two fluoride strengths 1000ppm and 1450ppm. ppm = parts per million.

 Brush-Baby toothpastes come in Applemint 1000pm with xylitol and Tutti Fruitti 1350ppm with xylitol.
 Why add xylitol?
 Xylitol is a sugar alcohol and it has been shown to increase the benefits of fluoride in preventing tooth decay.
 Find out more about xylitol here on our tips page under sugar.